After Endovascular Abdominal Aortic Aneurysm Repair

 Don't do strenuous activity for 7 to 10 days after your surgery.

-Ask your healthcare provider when you can expect to return to work.
+Ask your doctor when you can expect to return to work.

 Slowly increase your activity.
 It may take some time for you to return to your normal activities.